Baronchibuikem/dailytweets/README.md

             'schedule': crontab()

+**Note** This application has been configured to fetch only 300 tweets by job, incase you want to increase or reduce it, navigate to the setting.py and update this line of code

+            NUMBER_OF_TWEETS = "300"

+**Note** you can also change the twitter user's timeline you are fetching by updating the code snippet below in your settings.py

+            TWITTER_USER = "python_tip"

 To read more about scheduling period task using celery, visit https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html

 For example of of how to use it, feel free to read my short article here https://baronchibuike.medium.com/scheduling-periodic-task-in-django-rest-using-celery-and-redis-f67754eca013